top of page

 Before joining Businessweek, she was a senior writer at Asiaweek in Hong Kong, where her story, "Ten Days that Shook Indonesia," won the Society of Asian Publishers’ Reporting Award and the Hong Kong Human Rights Press Award.

 She earned a master’s degree at the School of International and Public Affairs at Columbia University, where she was a Zuckerman Fellow.
-Her undergraduate degree is from Brown University; after graduating, she co-directed a documentary in India funded by Brown's Arnold Fellowship.
+Her undergraduate degree is from Brown University; after graduating, she co-directed a documentary about women in India funded by Brown's Arnold Fellowship.

 bottom of page